Liberation Theology: Florentina Holzinger’s “SANCTA”

 Florentina Holzinger’s SANCTA, 2024.
 All images © Nicole Marianna Wytyczak

-In coitus and nuns’ veils, cabaret and liturgy, roller skates and torrents of blood, Austrian choreographer Florentina Holzinger’s SANCTA is living feminist utopia now.
+In coitus and nuns’ veils, cabaret and liturgy, roller skates and torrents of blood, Austrian choreographer Florentina Holzinger’s debut opera is living feminist utopia now.

 In the foyer of the Mecklenburg State Theater, quite nunny-looking nuns accept confessions unbureaucratically, but are also available for selfies.
 The atmosphere is relaxed, with quite a few people from Berlin, press, and a handful of international curators mingling with Schwerin’s local opening-night subscribers.
 The air buzzes with the possibility of scandal.
 Because even if Paul Hindemith’s short opera Sancta Susana (1921) has long ceased being a sensation, it is certainly a good template for Florentina Holzinger (*1986), whose radically queer-feminist choreographies have made her the undisputed shooting star of current European theater.
 After all, it’s about the sexual desire of a nun – including an implied sexual act with the Savior.